emilyastranova/proxmox-auto-install-script/README.md

 curl -s -L https://link.tylerharrison.dev/pve-script > /tmp/install.sh && chmod +x /tmp/install.sh && /tmp/install.sh
 ```

+It will prompt for a reboot due to the kernel install.
+After you reboot, run the above command once more.

 ## Installation

 To install Proxmox VE using this auto-install script, follow these steps: